Zeugwerk/Twinpack/README.md

 ### [GET] /twinpack.php?controller=package-versions&repository=&name=&version=
 Use this API to get more information about a specific package by its repository and name.
 The additional version parameter is optional and can be used to check if a package already exists on the server.
-The request has to set parameters for the repository and the name of the package and responds with a list of all available versions of the requested package
+The response of the request looks like this

 ```json
 [